mindspore-lab/mindone/examples/ip_adapter/README.md

 ### Image Variation (SD-XL)

-To run the image variation on SD-XL, you can use the `image_vairiation_sdxl.py` script.
+To run the image variation task on SD-XL, you can use the `image_variation_sdxl.py` script.
 First, prepare the input image and the converted checkpoint.
 As an example, you may download the [input image](https://github.com/zhtmike/mindone/assets/8342575/dd266d78-2b4b-4159-ad95-5a6afc138235) and saved it as `assets/woman.png`.
 Then, run the following command in your terminal:
 ```bash
 python image_variation_sdxl.py --img path_of_the_image --weight path_of_the_ckpt --num_cols 4
 ```